-Abdominal aortic aneurysms occur in 2% to 13% of men 65 and older and in approximately 6% of women 65 and older.
-These numbers gradually increase with age.
-They rarely occur in people under age 60.
-As many as 80% of people who experience a ruptured abdominal aortic aneurysm die from it before reaching the hospital.
+Abdominal aortic aneurysms occur in 4% to 8% of men 65 and older, and in 0.5% to 1.5% of women 65 and older.
+They rarely occur in people under the age of 55.
+Unfortunately, 80% to 90% of people who experience a ruptured abdominal aortic aneurysm die from it.

 A person’s risk of developing an aneurysm may be inherited.
 Ascending aortic aneurysms and berry aneurysms are especially likely to run in families.
 The men of an affected family are more likely to develop aneurysms than are the women.
 Scientists haven’t yet identified the responsible genes in humans, though they have identified some in mice.

-About half of all people with ascending aortic aneurysms are born with deformations known as Marfan’s syndrome.
-Such people are unusually tall with long extremities.
-Abraham Lincoln is thought to have had Marfan’s syndrome.
+Most ascending aortic aneurysms are a result of aging associated with heart disease risk factors.
+Some aneurysms are a result of genetic diseases such as Marfan’s syndrome.
+People with Marfan’s syndrome are unusually tall with long extremities.
+Abraham Lincoln is thought to have had this syndrome.
 They also have a weakness in the aortic wall, just where the aorta leaves the top of the heart.

 Two other types of aneurysms are mycotic and atherosclerotic aneurysms.
 Mycotic aneurysms are caused by a bacterial or fungal infection.
 Almost any such organism can damage the arteries, but the infection must be very deep and severe.
 The bacteria salmonella and syphilis both seem to have a special liking for arterial walls.

 Atherosclerotic aneurysms are linked to the process that causes coronary artery disease, which is the buildup of fatty deposits on the inner wall of the arteries.
-However, even someone with severe atherosclerosis may not develop an aneurysm if they are not already genetically predisposed.
+This can result in weakening of the vessel wall.
+However, the correlation is still not fully understood, since someone with severe atherosclerosis may not develop an aneurysm if they are not already genetically predisposed.

 Risk factors for heart disease, such as high blood pressure, high cholesterol, inactivity, smoking, and obesity, are also risk factors for aneurysms.
 Severe aneurysms are probably due to a combination of genes and poor cardiovascular health.
 Occasionally, aneurysms develop where stab or gunshot wounds have perforated an artery.

 Aneurysms often cause no pain.
 They’re sometimes detected accidentally in body scans.
-The most likely way you will notice a cerebral, thoracic, or abdominal aneurysm is if it grows big enough to press against nerve-bearing tissue.
+The most likely way you will notice a cerebral, thoracic, or abdominal aneurysm is if it grows big enough to press against nerve-bearing tissue or has ruptured resulting in significant bleeding.
 Unfortunately, this means the aneurysm has grown recently, so the warning comes late.
 Fast-growing aneurysms are the ones most likely to rupture.
 Even large aneurysms often cause no symptoms.

 Cerebral (brain) aneurysms occasionally cause some of these symptoms as they start to swell: